vertiginous/pik/README.txt

 == DESCRIPTION:

+  Pik is a tool to switch between multiple versions of ruby on Windows.

+  Or to put it another way

+    <code>doskey rvm=pik $*</code>

-  PIK is a tool to switch between multiple versions of ruby on Windows.
-You have to tell it where your different ruby versions are located using 'pik add'.
+  You have to tell it where your different ruby versions live using 'pik add'.
 Then you can change to one by using 'pik switch'.

   It also has a "sort of" multiruby functionality in 'pik run'.